The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 ### Notes for this Re-Opener:

 * You can go out for **Wyrmsbreath** after hitting your combo GCD/Soul Slice and use Plentiful Harvest while being on your spot.
 If you have to adjust to one of the back spots, you can use any extra GCD after the combo GCD/Soul Slice and then go out to use Plentiful Harvest on your spot.
-* The best case for Reaper is to attack Hraesvelgr at the beginning so you don't have to use another Shadow of Death on Hraesvelgr after Nidhogg jumps away.
+* The best case for Reaper is to attack Hraesvelgr at the beginning so you do not have to use another Shadow of Death on Hraesvelgr after Nidhogg jumps away.
 Of course this depends on how your group wants to handle the opener on the dragons for this Phase.

 ### Rotational notes: